 The SDMS recommends completing a minimum of 12 CME credits annually to comply with CCI requirements.

-Completed CME credits are transferred to the ARDMS and CCI daily.
+Completed CME credits are transferred to the ARDMS, ARRT, and CCI daily.

 It varies.
 SDMS CME credits are determined by how many hours are actually spent consuming content, so time for breaks, lunch, or transition between sessions is excluded.
 Actual attendance at an SDMS virtual event – not just registration – is required to receive SDMS CME credits.
 In addition, SDMS CME credits are not awarded for consuming the content at a later date after the scheduled virtual event.